staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 ---
-title: "Store secrets locally with your Postman Vault"
+title: "Store secrets in your Postman Vault"
 updated: 2024-02-12
 early_access: true
 plan: beta
 ---

-*Postman Vault* enables you to store and reuse vault secrets in your local instance of Postman.
+*Postman Vault* gives you a central place to store sensitive data as vault secrets in your local instance of Postman.
 This enables you to securely reuse sensitive data in your HTTP collections, environments, and requests.
-Only you can access and reuse vault secrets stored in your Postman Vault, and secrets aren't synced to the Postman cloud.
+Only you can access and use your vault secrets, and secrets aren't synced to the Postman cloud.

 When you first open your Postman Vault, Postman generates a [vault key](#manage-your-vault-key) that enables you to access your encrypted vault secrets.
 Once you store your vault key in a secure location, you can [add sensitive data as vault secrets](#add-sensitive-data-as-vault-secrets) in your Postman Vault.
 Then you can [reference your vault secrets](#use-vault-secrets) in your HTTP collections, requests, and more.